Supplementary food for hedgehogs

 Can you feed hedgehogs bread and milk?

-Hedgehogs are lactose intolerant so please do not give them milk.
-Bread is low in energy so fairly worthless to them.
+Hedgehogs are lactose intolerant, so please do not give them milk.
+Bread is low in energy and is fairly worthless to them.

 How can I stop cats and foxes eating it all?

-Be aware that putting any food out will attract all sorts of wildlife and not just hedgehogs, this includes predators.
+Be aware that putting any food out will attract all sorts of wildlife, including predators.

-To avoid the food you put out being eaten by pets or foxes you could make a feeding station that is difficult for anything larger than a hedgehog to access.
+To avoid the food being eaten by pets or foxes, you could make a feeding station that is difficult for anything larger than a hedgehog to access.

 You could use a piece of piping, or build a shelter out of bricks and paving stones or get some inspriation from a nifty solution by Hedgehog Champions below.